shantdashjian/unique-view-time-bdd/README.md

-# Unique View Time with BDD Scenarios
+# Unique View Time with Unit Tests and Scenarios
-A Java demo program that takes a collection of video viewing records and calculates UVT (unique view time), documented and tested with Cucumber, the BDD tool.
+A Java demo program that takes a collection of video viewing records and calculates the UVT, or unique view time.
+Unit tests in JUnit and scenarios in Cucumber are included.

 ![alt text](images/feature.png "Feature")